ToxPuro/astaroth/acc-runtime/README.md

 Also, calling a built-in math functions with `Field` is equivalent to first calling `value` on the `Field`.

 > Note: Internally, Field is an enum handle (VertexBufferHandle) referring to the input and output buffers (data cubes).
+> Note: The numerical value of the handle is monotonically increasing in the order of the declarations of the `Fields`.

 ```
 Field ux, uy, uz // Three scalar fields `ux`, `uy`, and `uz`